aws-neuron/aws-neuron-sdk/release-notes/containers/neuron-dlc.rst

 -------------

 Date: 10/25/2024
-- Neuron 2.20.1 DLC includes prerequisites for `Neuronx Distributed Training framework <https://github.com/aws-neuron/neuronx-distributed-training/blob/main/docs/general/installation_guide.rst#building-apex>`.
+- Neuron 2.20.1 DLC includes prerequisites for :ref:`nxdt_installation_guide`.
 Customers can expect to use NxDT out of the box.

 Neuron 2.20.0